Steam Navigation on the Connecticut River

 2013 Museum Opening – May 25, 2013

-Our new exhibit at Chester Museum at The Mill, “Over the River & Through the Woods: A Century of Transportation in Chester,” opens to Society members on Friday, May 24, with a reception from 5 to 7 p.m.
-The Museum opens to the general public on May 25.
-See you there!
+Our new exhibit at Chester Museum at The Mill, “Over the River & Through the Woods: A Century of Transportation in Chester,” opened to Society members on Friday, May 24, with a reception from 5 to 7 pm.
+The Museum opened to the general public on May 25.

 Side Doors and Dizzy River Bands

 The concert featured two local bands as they made a live recording of their music in the historic Chester Meeting House.
 They played to a full house and everyone present had a memorable evening.